B. Chandrakala

-Bhukhya Chandarakala Niru (born 27 September 1979), also known as B. Chandrakala, is an Indian government official IAS officer in Uttar Pradesh.
+Bhukhya Chandarakala Niru (born 27 September 1979), also known as B. Chandrakala, is an Indian Administrative Service (IAS) officer of 2008 batch in Uttar Pradesh.
 She is known for taking action against her subordinates, mostly due to her widely circulated videos in which she went on surprise inspections, pulling up civic officials over lack of quality in building material or poor sanitation.

+B. Chandrakala has served as District Collector and District Magistrate (DM) of Hamirpur, Mathura, Bulandshahr, Bijnor and Meerut.
+Since March 2021 she is posted as Special Secretary in Lucknow.